 # 5 position

-Hodges University offers a Bachelor's program focused on healthcare, with a total cost ranging from $26,748 to $27,980 in recent years.
-An impressive 84% of students receive financial aid, making it an accessible option for many.
-While specific acceptance rate and number of applicants are not available, the program's affordability and focus on healthcare make it an attractive choice for prospective students looking to pursue a career in the healthcare field.
+Hodges University offers a bachelor's degree program focused on healthcare, with a total cost of $28,780.
+The program provides high levels of financial support, as 88% of students receive financial aid.
+Although details about acceptance rate and number of applicants are not available, the program's affordability and strong aid opportunities make it an important option for students pursuing a healthcare education.

 The chart above shows the distribution of the citations of scientific papers affiliated to Stationary Healthcare institutions in Fort Myers, FL within the last 5 years.
 Each bar denotes the number of institutions with the total number of citations of published articles falling into the given interval.

-How long does it take to complete a Healthcare degree in Fort Myers, FL?
+How long does it take to complete healthcare degree in Fort Myers?

 The chart above shows the ethnicity balance for Stationary Healthcare graduates in 2024 in Fort Myers, FL.
 The plot shows the statistics of graduates summed over all institutions that were included in our ranking and that send the applicants information to IPEDS database.